SaKKo/muic-iccs474-2015t2/1-Objective.md

 ## Grading

-- There will be homeworks
+- There will be homework
-    - The score for all homeworks is `20%` of your grade.
+    - The score for all homework is `20%` of your grade.
 - 2 Main projects
     - Project 1 `25%`
         - Easy and simple project
         - Prove that you've learned something in the first 6 weeks
     - Project 2 `30%`
         - Real life application
-        - Atleast 5 models in database
+        - At least 5 models in database
         - Fully deployed in Digital Ocean or provided server.
     - You will be graded by
         - amount of effort you put in to making things work.